R0BC0D3R/nerva/README.md

 ```bash
 brew update && brew bundle --file=contrib/brew/Brewfile
 ```
-You need to be in `/nerva/` directory and nerva project needs to be cloned already so see Clone Nerva repository below.
+You need to be in `/nerva/` directory and Nerva project needs to be cloned already so see Clone Nerva repository below.

 ## Clone Nerva repository